CRTmatrix/Sukhodolskaya-manual-measuring/README.md

 http://www.dissercat.com/content/dinamika-ekologicheskoi-struktury-populyatsii-zhuzhelits-zonalnykh-i-intrazonalnykh-ekosiste
 http://old.kpfu.ru/uni/sank/db/filebase/files/871

-It was made to run and tested on Python 2.7.13 with numpy 1.11.3 and openCV 3.1.
+It was made to run and tested on Python 3.6 or later with numpy 1.11.3 and openCV 3.1.
 Proper operation on other versions is not granted, yet expected.

-Measuring process is composed of subsequent steps:
+Measuring process is composed of the following steps:

 1. Input directory of folder with photos (Having unicode symbols in not supported).
 2. Trimming of photo with double LMB click for top-left corner marking, double RMB for bottom-right.
 'R' button for 90 degree rotation (rotate before setting corners) and 'c' for retrieval of trimmed image.